Hossam-Sayed/todo/README.md

 5. Saving deleted tasks to the trash before permanently deleting them.
 6. and many more...

-You'll experience all features while enjoying a high quality software design and smooth performance with no glitches.
+You'll experience all features while enjoying a high-quality software design and smooth performance with no glitches.

 ### Versions ⚙

 The app is still under development 🚧

 <div align=right>

 **[`↑ To Top`](#top)**